Judah Reuben

 Judah Reuben (21 January 1922 – 13 November 2006) was an Indian cricket umpire.

 Reuben began umpiring first-class cricket in 1960, and made his Test debut in 1969.
 He umpired ten Test matches between 1969 and 1977.
+He was best known for his involvement as a lead investigator in Vaseline incident.

-Reuben worked as a fingerprint expert with the Bombay police.
+Reuben worked as a fingerprint expert with the Bombay police in the Criminal Investigation Department, from 1947 to 1980.
 He died after a fall at home in 2006.

+Matches Umpired

+Reuben's personal record lists the following matches which he umpired:

+Awards and recognition

+Judah Reuben was the recipient of the government of Maharashtra's Shiv Chhatrapati Award in 1978 for services rendered to sports.